anoma/namada/documentation/dev/src/explore/design/ledger/pos-integration.md

 # PoS integration

-The [PoS system](https://specs.namada.net/economics/proof-of-stake/bonding-mechanism.html) is integrated into Namada ledger at 3 different layers:
+The [PoS system](https://specs.namada.net/economics/proof-of-stake/bonding-mechanism.html) is integrated into the Namada ledger at 3 different layers:

-- base ledger that performs genesis initialization, validator set updates on new epoch and applies slashes when they are received from ABCI
+- a base ledger that performs the genesis initialization, validator set updates on a new epoch, and applies slashes when they are received from ABCI
 - an account with an internal address and a [native VP](vp.md#native-vps) that validates any changes applied by transactions to the PoS account state
-- transaction WASMs to perform various PoS actions, also available as a library code for custom made transactions
+- transaction WASMs that perform various PoS actions, also available as a library code for custom made transactions

 The `votes_per_token` PoS system parameter must be chosen to satisfy the [Tendermint requirement](https://github.com/tendermint/spec/blob/60395941214439339cc60040944c67893b5f8145/spec/abci/apps.md#validator-updates) of `MaxTotalVotingPower = MaxInt64 / 8`.